sergioabreu-g/collision-sound/README.md

 - Download the [latest Unity package](https://github.com/Sag-Dev/physical-sound/releases)
 - Import the package into your Unity project, it should now be ready
-- Open the FMOD Studio project under your Unity project 'Assets/Packages/CollisionSound/fmod_project'.
+- Open the FMOD Studio project from your Unity project 'Assets/FmodProject' folder.
 - If the project's version is different from your FMOD Studio installation, retarget the project when opening, and it will work right away.